dormanh/dormanh/README.md

 In addition, I am teaching assistant in the *Programming and Theory of Algorithms* course at Rajk College for Advanced Studies.
 My page also contains some projects that are related to my earlier studies, and forks of repositories created by others.

+I do all my projects in **Python**.
 Here is a quick guide to my repositories:

 #### Neural data analysis:
 * [gamma-project](https://github.com/dormanh/gamma-project)